uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 ![](images/worksheet_3.1/scale_edge_loop_1.gif)

-*Don't use the right hand red square, as it will only scale the shape in one dimension*
+*Do not use the right hand red square, as it will only scale the shape in one dimension*

-- With the vertexes still selected, go into move mode by pressing "w" or the move button.
+- With the vertices still selected, go into move mode by pressing "w" or the move button.

 ![](images/worksheet_3.1/move_scale_rotate.jpg)